 Here, I’m selecting the White-Red Color Scale.

 Now, look at your selected dataset.
 The minimum value has been highlighted with the White color.
-And the maximum value has been highlighted with the Red color.
+The maximum value has been highlighted with the Red color.

 All the values in between the maximum and minimum values have been highlighted with a gradient of Red and White colors.